CarylThom/AllVeggie/README.md

 Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/)

+## Deployment to Heroku

+The site was deployed to Heroku.
+The steps to deploy are as follows:

 ## Credits